-Helen Key Counselling.
+Helen Key Counselling and Supervision.

 How I Work

 Confidential, non-judgemental and down-to-earth, I will aim to develop a supportive relationship with you, where you feel safe to talk about difficulties you are experiencing and to be yourself.
 I use an integrative counselling approach, which has a basis in humanistic/person centred practice.
 This means that I might use a variety of additional methods, theories and techniques such as Cognitive Behavioural Therapy (CBT), Solution Focussed Brief Therapy, Motivational Interviewing, Transactional Analysis (TA) and Acceptance and Commitment Therapy (ACT).
 This integrative framework and my experiential training enable me to work in a way appropriate to your needs and covering a wide range of issues.

 I have a particular interest in eating disorders and substance misuse/dependency and I was employed in the field of addiction for many years.
 I am experienced in helping clients with a wide range of difficulties.
 People seek therapy for a variety of reasons:

 - Support for eating disorders - Binge eating, Failed dieting, Food cravings, and Bulimia

 - Alcohol and drug misuse and addiction

 - Trying to manage a relationship difficulty with a partner, parent or child

 - Experiencing anxiety or panic attacks